Create a Hello World web app for Azure App Service using IntelliJ

 In the Azure Sign In window, select Device Login, and then click Sign in (other sign in options).

-Click Copy&Open in Azure Device Login dialog .
+Click Copy&Open in the Azure Device Login dialog.

-In the browser, paste your device code (which has been copied when you click Copy&Open in last step) and then click Next.
+In the browser, paste your device code (which has been copied when you clicked Copy&Open in last step) and then click Next.

-In the Select Subscriptions dialog box, select the subscriptions that you want to use, and then click OK.
+Once signed in, close your browser and switch back to your IntelliJ IDE.
+In the Select Subscriptions dialog box, select the subscriptions that you want to use, then click Select.

-In the New Project dialog box, select Maven, then maven-archetype-webapp, and then click Next.
+In the New Project dialog box, select Maven, and make sure the Create from Archetype option is checked.
+From the list, select maven-archetype-webapp, and then click Next.

-Customize any Maven settings or accept the defaults, and then click Next.
+Customize any Maven settings or accept the defaults, and then click Finish.

 <html> <body> <b><% out.println("Hello World!"); %></b> </body> </html>